First Day: Travel Nurse Guide Step #21 · The Gypsy Nurse

 ADVERTISEMENT

 Today is the day!
-You’re starting your new Travel Nurse Contract.
+Your first day as a travel nurse.
 You have settled into the new apartment and done the shopping.
 The first-day nerves have probably got a hold of you…don’t worry.
-Check the 1st Day Tips below, and you’ll be on your way to a Successful Contract start.
+Check out our first-day tips below, and you’ll be ready to set yourself up for success.

-The one thing that I consistently remind myself when starting a new travel nurse assignment is that Day One is simply the start to my countdown to further adventures.
+A good thing to remember is every first day is the countdown to new adventures.
 Some contracts will be good and some not-so-good, and no matter how much you researched and questioned your recruiter about the position, you won’t know what any contract will hold until you get there.

 Toss a snack and a bottle of water in your bag.
+As a travel nurse, you may not have access to a fridge or microwave on your first day of orientation, so plan accordingly.
 Finding the cafeteria might be more of a task than you’re up to (or have time for).
 Make sure to have something that will get you through the day.

 Get a Good Nights Sleep

 I can’t stress this enough.
-Sleep is important, and your past few days have most likely been hectic, exciting, and full of chaos.
+Sleep is important, and your past few days have most likely been hectic, exciting, and chaotic.
 Take some time to relax (after you have your bag packed for work), have a glass of wine, soak in the tub, curl up on the couch, or whatever it is you do to help you relax.

-The best thing you can take with you on the first day of the new travel nurse contract is optimism!
+Optimism is the best thing you can take with you on the first day of the new travel nurse contract!
 Know that there will be bumps along the way and that you will struggle to find supplies, be confused with the computer system, get lost on campus, and a myriad of other problems along the way.
 Accept it.
 Know that you are armed with the ability to carry on and get through it.

 Expect the Unexpected

 What should I expect?
-This is a question that I receive from many new Travel Nurses heading out for their first travel nurse assignment.
-What should you expect?
 The unexpected!
 The first day on the job is never the same from one facility to another.
-You could experience any of the following:
+You could experience any of the following on your first day of travel nurse orientation:

 • Full-Day General Orientation